suhani137/Customer-Propensity/README.md

 In this study, AmExpert’s data from Kaggle has been used.
 The measurement of a consumer’s propensity towards coupon usage and the prediction of the redemption behaviour are crucial parameters in assessing the effectiveness of a marketing campaign.
 So, the ultimate goal is to predict whether a customer will redeem a coupon or not.
 Five different tables were available with information on different aspects related to a customer.
-The detailed schema is provided in Fig 1 as follows:
+The detailed schema is provided in here https://www.kaggle.com/bharath901/amexpert-2019

 •	Train: This table contains information related to customer’s ID, campaign ID, coupon used and redemption status (Yes/No).